- What is CNN?

 - Image analysis in healthcare

-The term “convolutional” refers to a mathematical function derived by integration from two distinct functions.
-It is the process of rolling different elements together into a coherent whole by multiplying them.
+The term “convolutional” means mathematical function derived by integration from two distinct functions.
+It includes rolling different elements together into a coherent whole by multiplying them.
 Convolution describes how the other function influences the shape of one function.
 In other words, it is all about the relations between elements and their operation as a whole.

 The primary tasks of convolutional neural networks are the following:

-- classify visual content (basically, describe what they “see”),
+- Classify visual content (describe what they “see”),

-- group recognized objects into clusters (for example, eyes with eyes, noses with noses);
+- Gather recognized objects into clusters (for example, eyes with eyes, noses with noses);

 The other prominent application of CNNs is preparing the groundwork for different types of data analysis.

-CNNs are used for Optical Character Recognition (OCR) to classify and cluster peculiar elements such as letters and numbers and subsequently put them together into a coherent whole.
+CNNs use Optical Character Recognition (OCR) to classify and cluster peculiar elements like letters and numbers.
+Optical Character Recognition put these elements together into a coherent whole.
 Also, CNN is applied to recognize and transcribe the spoken word.

 The sentiment analysis operation uses the classification capabilities of CNN.